Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Conclusion

 \section{Conclusion}

 Distributional effects provide valuable insights into how economic factors impact individuals differently across various segments in the outcome distribution.
 Such effects are particularly important\ to reveal heterogeneity in applied research.
-At the same time, censoring, heteroskedasticity and endogeneity are common challenges in empirical data analysis.
-Estimating the distributional effects in a censored quantile model with endogeneity is therefore an appealing and technically demanding task, particularly when the endogenous regressor and the latent outcome have conditional heteroskedasticity.
+At the same time, censoring, endogeneity and heteroskedasticity are common in empirical data analysis.
+Estimating the distributional effects in a censored quantile model with endogeneity and heteroskedasticity is therefore an appealing and technically demanding task, particularly when the endogenous regressor and the latent outcome have conditional heteroskedastic errors.
 This paper employed the conditional CDF as the control variable and combined it with the sequential analysis.
-The proposed SCFCQ method consistently estimate distributional effects, adapting for heteroskedasticity.
+The proposed TNS method consistently and robustly estimate distributional effects.
 Moreover, the algorithm is computationally straightforward, since it merely relies on a sequence of quantile series regressions within appropriately selected subsamples.
-The robustness and tractability of the SCFCQ estimator make it attractive to a wide range of applied researchers in economics.
-Based on the derived uniform representation, this paper also proposes a weighted bootstrap procedure for SCFCQ estimation.
+The robustness and tractability of the TNS estimator make it attractive to a wide range of applied researchers in economics.
+Based on the derived uniform representation, this paper also proposes a weighted bootstrap procedure for TNS estimation.

 Panel data analysis has received a great deal of attention in recent years. \citet{gu2019panel} developed an estimator for panel data quantile models with group fixed effects.
 However, their method fails in the presence of censored data.
-The estimation of censored panel data models incorporating endogeneity remains an important and challenging topic, which we leave for future research. \begin{appendix}
+The estimation of censored panel data models incorporating endogeneity remains an important and challenging topic, which we leave for future research.